New ways for buyers to change the playing field

 1. Dynamic Pricing

-Purchasing leads through an exchange — like PX — enables buyers to adjust what they spend for each individual lead in real-time.
+Purchasing leads through an exchange — like PX — enables marketers and buyers to adjust what they spend for each individual lead in real-time.
 When doing so, all of the factors that can affect the performance of leads and the likelihood of leads to convert can be continually parsed and filtered.
 This enables effective bidding with the right price nearly every time.

 Think of the many factors that can determine the quality of leads.
 Day of week; time of day; traffic type.
 These are the simple ones.
 Then consider demographics and geography.
 Loan amounts.
 Think of layering in Jornaya Intelligence data points.
 Then consider that you can create multi-layered pricing and targeting strategies based on whatever combination you choose — and enable it to be executed and optimized to build scale — at your desired cost.
+Click here to learn more about Dynamic Lead Pricing!

 2. Source Management